caiobelfort/parallel_queries/README.md

-# Parallelization of SQL statements on client side
+# Partitioning of SQL statements.

 ## Introduction

-This project is a attempt to create a simple idiom to make explict parallelization of SQL statements on client side.
+This project is a attempt to create a simple idiom to make explict partitioning of SQL statements

 The project is intended only to retrieve data from the database.